Backtesting Traps

 And the same strategy after converting it to be backtested at 5m or 1m:

-• change timeframe to 5m and add informative_timeframe
+to 5m and addinformative_timeframe

-• move indicators from populate_indicators to a new function called do_indicators
+to a new function calleddo_indicators

-• populate_indicators checks timeframe and run mode, and runs do_indicators directly when live, or runs it using the 1h informative pairs and then merges the results back into the main dataframe when backtesting.
+directly when live, or runs it using the 1h informative pairs and then merges the results back into the main dataframe when backtesting.- put all of your signal creation in

 from freqtrade.strategy import IStrategy, merge_informative_pair